Triathlon England Awards 2025 Winner

 What is the age limit for competitors/volunteers?

 (Please note as the bike course is on public roads all those under 18 must complete the waiver when you enter.
 Parental or guardian consent is required for those under 18 taking part .
-Volunteers must be 16 or above.
+Volunteers can be under 18 but must be accompanied by an adult.

 When will I receive my race pack?